spark-mv/cdn/install.md

 * To see all settings:	```hola_cdn.help()```
 * To reset settings:	```hola_cdn.set_mode_default()```

+To instantly see if HolaCDN attached itself to your player and is sending statistics, play the video and while it is playing, enter ```hola_cdn.get_stats()```.
+You should see printouts from HolaCDN with video timelime information.

 Note: If your site includes frames, don’t forget to enter the console commands in the frame where the video player is located.

 # 4. Checking statistics on the portal